 UC Davis is committed to the health and well-being of our community.
 We have a dedicated team working to inform our campus response, and we are working closely with local and state public health departments and the University of California Office of the President.

-- UC Davis has a new public health policy (Interim 290-01) for all affiliates and visitors that outlines requirements they must follow, including enforcement and discipline.
+- UC Davis has an interim public health policy (Interim 290-01) for all affiliates and visitors that outlines requirements they must follow, including enforcement and discipline.
 The policy requires participating in the university's screening processes, including completing a Daily Symptom Survey before entering a university-managed facility; wearing face coverings, practicing physical distancing, following the County Public Health and California Public Health guidance restricting gatherings and assisting in the contact tracing process.

 - Employees and students must report their positive COVID-19 diagnosis, as well as any positive test result received by someone with whom they share a residence.
 The number of reported cases for the Davis campus is updated regularly by Occupational Health and the Student Health and Wellness Center.